Detection of gravitational waves in circular particle accelerators II. Response analysis and parameter estimation using synthetic data: Results: GW parameter estimation

-This perfectly explains why the joint posterior of $\psi$ vs.\ $\delta_0$ has a slope of $1/2$, and it implies that for special cases, changing the GW polarization angle is effectively the same as changing the initial phase of the GW.
+Thus, for circularly polarized GWs, changing the initial phase of the GW can produce the same signal as changing the GW polarization angle.
 If the Earth were stationary, this would be the same as beginning the observation run at a different time.
-The remaining observed correlations in some of the joint posterior pair-plots cannot be interpreted analytically.
-Finally, the rest of the joint posteriors are uncorrelated, because the corresponding model parameters control widely different aspects of the response signal, and cannot produce degeneracies.